akhanalcs/csharp-func/README.md

        /opt/homebrew/bin/func
        ```
 4. Install the [Azurite v3 extension](https://marketplace.visualstudio.com/items?itemName=Azurite.azurite) for Visual Studio Code.
+   - It gets installed at: `/Users/ashishkhanal/.vscode/extensions/azurite.azurite-3.34.0`
    - Or if you're using Rider, install Azurite using npm (not necessary if you're using VSCode).
       - Install
         ```bash
         npm install -g azurite
         ```
       - Check the location where it's installed.
-You'll use this to tell Rider where to find Azurite.
+You'll use this to tell Rider where to find Azurite (Settings -> Tools -> Azure -> Azurite).
         ```bash
         $ which azurite
         /Users/ashishkhanal/.nvm/versions/node/v23.10.0/bin/azurite